Mo7ammedFawzy/Obsidian/java/Ch1 Java Building Blocks.md

 - **What are the three types of comments in Java, and how are they written?**

 - **Give examples of valid and invalid Java identifiers (names).**

-Each of these questions targets fundamental Java concepts introduced in Chapter 1 and is typical of certification or interview queries on Java basics.

-**Sources:** Boyarsky & Selikoff, _OCA Java SE 8 Programmer I_ (Chapter 1)[slideshare.net](https://www.slideshare.net/slideshow/oca-oracle-certified-associate-java-se-8-programmer-i-study-guidepdf/261723502#:~:text=Fields%20and%20Methods%20Java%20classes,learn%20about%20when%20you%20start)[slideshare.net](https://www.slideshare.net/slideshow/oca-oracle-certified-associate-java-se-8-programmer-i-study-guidepdf/261723502#:~:text=To%20compile%20and%20execute%20this,match%20the%20name%20of%20the)[slideshare.net](https://www.slideshare.net/slideshow/oca-oracle-certified-associate-java-se-8-programmer-i-study-guidepdf/261723502#:~:text=Reference%20Types%20A%20reference%20type,Suppose%20we%20declare%20a); IBM Java documentation[ibm.com](https://www.ibm.com/think/topics/jvm-vs-jre-vs-jdk#:~:text=What%20is%20Java%20Development%20Kit,JDK)[ibm.com](https://www.ibm.com/think/topics/jvm-vs-jre-vs-jdk#:~:text=match%20at%20L184%20,programs%20won%E2%80%99t%20run%20without%20it).